HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

    </body>
 ```

-In the above example, we specified a built-in KEY executor in the `by` preposition attribute of the `choose` element, which takes the value of `$global.locale` as the key name and returns the `on` preposition The corresponding key value on the `$locales` dictionary array specified by the attribute, using the key value to implement the element update operation in the target document fragment specified by the `in` preposition attribute through the subsequent `update` sub-element.
+In the above example, we specified a built-in KEY executor in `by` preposition attribute of `choose` element, which takes the value of `$global.locale` as the key name and returns `on` preposition The corresponding key value on `$locales` dictionary array specified by the attribute, using the key value to implement the element update operation in the target document fragment specified by the `in` preposition attribute through the subsequent `update` sub-element.

-In complex situations, we can also specify an external executor in the `by` attribute to complete the selection action.
+In complex situations, we can also specify an external executor in `by` attribute to complete the selection action.
 See this article [2.6.2) External actuators] (#262-External actuators) for details.

-#### 2.5.7) `iterate` tag
+#### 2.5.7) `iterate` Tag

-##### 2.5.7.1) Using iterative executors
+##### 2.5.7.1) Using Iterative Executors

 The `iterate` tag is used to define an action element that performs an iterative operation, which performs an iterative operation on the specified iterable data.
 For example, we can iteratively process an array, use the `update` sub-element for each data item obtained through iteration, replace the specified document fragment template with the data item obtained through iteration, and insert it into the target document.
 Such as the following HVML code snippet: